tywalch/electrodb/README.md

 For usage and installation details you can learn more [here](https://github.com/tywalch/electrocli).

+# Version 2 Migration
+## New response format for all query methods.
+Prior to 2.0.0, ElectroDB had multiple unique response signatures depending on the method used.
+Queries now return responses within an envelope object with results typically on a property called `data`.
+The section [Building Queries](#building-queries) now has response format examples for all methods, and the section [Exported Types](#exported-types) has new utility types you can use to express response types in your code.

+## Unified Pagination APIs
+Version 2.0.0 removes the `.page()` terminal function and unifies pagination under the `.go()` method.
+The response signature for queries, scans, finds, and matches now include a cursor string that can be passed back into the go method as a query option (e.g. `go({cursor})`.
+This new cursor is a departure from the destructure object ElectroDB returned prior for pagination, and is a `base64url` type string making it url safe.

+Note: It is still possible to return the native DynamoDB LastEvaluatedKey using the `pager` and/or `data` [query options](#query-options).
+This new `cursor`

+Another change to pagination involves the "auto-pagination" used with the `.go()` method.
+Prior to 2.0.0 the `.go()` method would paginate through all _query_ results automatically.
+This was not the behavior for `scan` which caused some confusion.
+All queries and and query-like methods (scan, find, match, etc) now query a single page by default.
+You can use the [query options](#query-options) `pages` and `limit` to instruct electrodb to automatically iterate through multiple pages, or use `pages: 'all'` to have electrodb automatically exhaust pagination.

+Checkout the section [#pagination-query-options] to read more on this topic and to find an example of how to perform pagination with ElectroDB 2.0.0.

 # Version 1 Migration
 This section is to detail any breaking changes made on the journey to a stable 1.0 product.